Effective Rate is the Equalizer

 Tiered or bucketed pricing began as a relatively simple but deceptive way for processors to explain rates to merchants, by grouping the hundreds of business categories and credit card types into just a few tiers.
-However, as with flat rate pricing, processors offering tiered pricing get to bank the difference between the rates you pay and interchange rates as markup, which means large profits for the processor and a higher effective rate for you.
+However, as with flat rate pricing, processors offering tiered pricing get to bank the difference between the rates you pay and interchange rates, which means large profits for the processor and a higher effective rate for you.
 To make matters worse, it’s very difficult to compare tiered offers from different processors because each processor defines their tiers differently.
 As with flat rate pricing, we do not allow tiered pricing in the Copperly Marketplace.

 The worst of all worlds, billback, enhanced billback, enhanced recover reduced, or blended pricing is a deceptive pricing model that uses flat rate pricing as the minimum you pay then bills you extra to accept cards associated with higher interchange rates.

 It’s particularly difficult to decipher how much you pay for billback pricing because the difference between interchange and the flat rate you were quoted appears on the following month’s statement from that containing the original charges.
 As one of the most deceptive and confusing pricing models in the industry we forbid processors from offering billback pricing in the Copperly Marketplace.
 Find processors with fair and transparent pricing models.

 Pass-Through Interchange Plus Pricing